EdgarAllenExile/notehub/02. Projects/az-204/practice-question-nodes.md

 - Consistent Prefix ensures that operations in the same batch are visible together
 - You Configure an APIM Policy to rate limit calls from a single source
 - the : character lets you define and set namespaces for keys in a KV
+- Enabling CORS on the CLI is actually just as simple as az webapp cors add
+- If you want to read an item from a cosmos db you must supply the id and partition key

 ## Incorrect Answers & Explanations